nish-d/vicky002.github.io/_posts/2015-12-15-How-to-create-Slack-Bot-using-wolframalpha-API.md

 Please comment below for the issues related to the post and anything related to My bot Please use the [issue tracker](https://github.com/vicky002/slack-TheL/issues) to report any bugs or file feature requests.

 This is my second post, I have thought of writing one post in a week.
-If you're interested in reading my posts, you can [leave you email here](http://eepurl.com/bIgxHz) (expect one mail in a week) :) .
+If you're interested in reading my posts, you can [leave your email here](http://eepurl.com/bIgxHz) (expect one mail in a week) :) .